Kron4ek/Conty/README.md

 * Almost completely seamless experience.
 All applications that you run with Conty read and store their configs in your HOME directory as if you weren't using the container at all.
 * No performance overhead.
 Since it's just a container, there is almost no overhead, thus all applications will run at full speed.
 * Supports Xorg, Wayland and XWayland.
-* Supports filesystem sandboxing (thanks to bubblewrap).
+* Supports filesystem and X11 sandboxing (thanks to bubblewrap and xephyr).

 ## Requirements